 Our headquarters are located in Beijing, China, where we own approximately 14,000 square meters of office and classroom space.
-In addition, we lease and own an aggregate of approximately 320,000 square meters of space for our schools, learning centers and bookstores.
+In addition, we lease and own an aggregate of approximately 373,000 square meters of space for our schools, learning centers and bookstores.
 We lease all of our facilities except for our Yangzhou school and part of the premises for our headquarters in Beijing and our schools in Xi'an and Tianjin.
-Our headquarters in Beijing and our Yangzhou school are subject to a mortgage for a total principal amount of RMB125.7 million (US\$15.7 million) in favor of third-party commercial lenders as of May 31, 2006.
-For detailed information about the locations of our facilities and the terms of our facility leases, see "-Our Network" and "Notes to the Financial Statements for the Fiscal Years Ended May 31, 2004, 2005 and 2006-Note 10".
+For detailed information about the locations of our facilities and the terms of our facility leases, see "-Our Network."